 In a small organization (fewer than 50 employees), the senior leader or his/her designee may write the assessment with the assistance of a few individuals.
 In a larger organization, the senior leader might assign a team to gather the information and write the self-assessment.
 Your SPQA Mentor (hereinafter "Mentor") can make suggestions and facilitate a decision on your approach to self-assessment.
 During your Discovery journey, your Mentor will be a good source of information on the process and the Criteria.
 Also, consider sending someone on your staff to SPQA Examiner Training.
 A trained and experienced examiner on your staff can enhance your Discovery effort.
-Information on SPQA Examiner training can be found on the SPQA website, www.spqa-va.org/examine

 Regardless of the approach adopted to complete the Self-Assessment, the value to the organization is in the discussion, which occurs around each of the questions provided.
 The Discovery Self-Assessment process encourages broad discussion and consensus and adds value where it can prompt internal debate and initiative on how to improve or sustain performance.

 For a large organization - the steps below, or some variation, may help ensure the maximum benefit of completing the Discovery Self-Assessment.